abhishek-kumar/rag_with_rbac/README.md

 LLM applications typically use vector databases for RAG (retrieval augmented generation), but most vector databases today don't natively support role based access controls (RBAC).
-They do support multi-tenancy and some access protections but these are not intended for the application layer, but rather for service accounts and infrastructure layers.
+They do support multi-tenancy and some access protections but these are not intended for the application layer, they are intended for service accounts and infrastructure layers.
 With role based access control (RBAC), change management is non-trivial - how do we keep the index up to date with files and metadata in storage (Google Drive or elsewhere)?
 This demo shows an implementation of how to do this.

 # RAG with RBAC